oroinc/crm/README.md

 * Configuration : define how to check configuration measure files
 * OroMeasureExtension : define the recovery of the configuration (config files browse and merge configuration).
 - Exception/ contains the exception classes used in converter.
-- Measure/ contains a list of classes.
-Each class define a family and must contains a constant named FAMILY.
+- Family/ contains a list of interfaces.
+Each define a family and must contains a constant named FAMILY.
 - Resources/config/
 * measure.yml : define measure configuration with a list of families.
 Each family define a standard unit measure and a list of unit measures.
 Each measure of this list is defined by a constant then by a conversion rule (list of ordered operations from unit to standard) and a symbol to display.
 * services.yml : define measure converter service